-Previously an EPL Premiership Youth Development Football Coach, qualified FA Referee and experienced Performer as a Music Recording Artist, I specialise in psychotherapy and counselling for sports people and those involved in performing at any level.
+Previously an EPL Premiership Youth Development Football Coach, qualified FA Referee and experienced Performer as a Music Recording Artist, I specialise in psychotherapy, counselling and mentoring for sports people and those involved in performing at any level.

-Whether it’s for athletes experiencing mental blocks, injury worries or retirement issues, healing the whole individual is paramount if you are to perform at your very best.
+Whether you’re experiencing mental blocks, injury worries or retirement issues, healing the whole individual is paramount if you are to perform at your very best.

-I have worked with professional and academy footballers, cricketers, golfers, show jumpers, swimmers, Team GB gymnasts and fencers, as well as West End, professional and student actors, dancers, musicians, singers and TV presenters, and been the Behavioural Therapist and Support Mentor at the Brit School for Performing Arts & Technology in London.
+I have worked with professional and academy footballers, cricketers, athletes, golfers, show jumpers, swimmers, Team GB gymnasts and fencers, as well as West End, professional and student actors, dancers, musicians and singers, writers, presenters and producers working in TV and Film, and been the Behavioural Therapist and Support Mentor at the Brit School for Performing Arts & Technology in London.

 I ran my own nationwide soccer school for 5 years, helping elite youth footballers who had been released by professional academies, and which featured in its own 10-part TV series.